The Internet's Pumpkin and Halloween Authority

 Pumpkins are called "Long keepers".
 A healthy, uncarved pumpkin can last to Thanksgiving and beyond.

-How to Select Perfect Pumpkins:
+How to Pick Perfect Pumpkins:

-Select a pumpkin that is completely orange.
+look for a pumpkin that is completely orange.
 Partially green pumpkins might not ripen any further.

 Size is an important factor.
 Medium pumpkins are best for pumpkin carving.
 Small pumpkins are better for cooking.